jackalissimo/multicore/README.md

-## Running multi CPU, having single threaded code basicly,
+## Running multi CPU, having single threaded code basicly
 #### with quick asyncio tweaks, using ProcessPoolExecutor
 ##### ZipFile, lxml as a cpu load..